jam0ra/Fairtrade-Rewards/README.md

 FairXChange was created as part of StormHacks 2021.
 FairXChange won the "Best Fair Trade Initiative Project" award, for best spreading awareness about Fair Trade, improving the quality of Fair-Trade supply chains, and providing easier access to Fair Trade products.

-Read more about our iniative <a href="https://www.figma.com/proto/V2SEisgVV5uYn1gnedGfyZ/StormHacks-2021?node-id=62%3A2&scaling=min-zoom" target="_blank" title="FairXChange - StormHacks 2021">here</a>.
+Read more about our iniative <a href="https://www.figma.com/proto/V2SEisgVV5uYn1gnedGfyZ/StormHacks-2021?node-id=62%3A2&scaling=min-zoom" target="_blank" title="FairXChange - StormHacks 2021">here</a> or watch our <a href="https://youtu.be/RxnZz8mI3hg" target="_blank" title="FairXChange - StormHacks 2021">video.</a>

 ## Contributors ##
 The J<sup>3</sup>K team at StormHacks 2021: